HornPenguin/Booklet/documents/user/installation.rst

     pip install PyPDF2 reportlab Pillow simpleaudio

-For :code:`simpleaudio` in Ubuntu, it requires compilers, build tools and prerequest library :code:`libasound2-dev` to install.
+For :code:`simpleaudio` in Ubuntu, it requires compilers, build tools, and prerequisite library :code:`libasound2-dev` to install.
 If you are using Ubuntu you can install :code:`build-essential` from repository.

 .. code-block::